jond01/pycon-il-23/slides.md

 Specifically, in Python, we encounter these tasks regularly:

 1. Open a *virtual environment* (venv), add dependencies, write Python code.
-2. Change dependencies, run tests on another system.
+2. Change dependencies, run tests, checks and linters on another system.
 3. Publish a package to PyPI/internally, or change a Docker image.

 <v-click>